wlxing1901/ssac/README.md

 This repository hosts the codebase and dataset for our research paper, "Simultaneous Synchronization and Calibration for Wide-baseline Stereo Event Cameras," currently under review for ICRA2024.

 ## Abstract
+Event-based cameras offer remarkable advantages such as high temporal resolution and low power consumption but suffer from synchronization issues when deployed in multi-camera settings.
+Our paper introduces a software-based method to achieve millisecond-level synchronization while simultaneously estimating extrinsic parameters.
+Our approach eliminates the need for specialized hardware, thus making it particularly suitable for wide-baseline configurations.
+The robustness and applicability of our method are empirically demonstrated through extensive simulations and real-world experiments.
+&nbsp;

 <div align="center">
     <div align="center">